I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_port_array.md

 The offset, in bytes, from the beginning of the NDIS_PORT_ARRAY structure to the start of the
      first port characteristics data.

+`ElementSize`

+The size, in bytes, of each element in the array that the
+     <b>Ports</b> member specifies.

 `Ports`